Dr-Insanity/aioshock/README.md

 An **Asynchronous** version of Python REST API wrapper for the [TShock](https://tshock.co/xf/) RESTful API exposed by [TShock](https://tshock.co/xf/) servers for Terraria.
 There are no docs for this yet.
 However, pretty much all functions have to be awaited.
 I chose not to preserve old syntax. `get_` --> `fetch_`.

-There's no PIP for this library.
+There's no PIP for this module.

 TShock